wdi-sf-jan-2014/notes/user_auth/UserSessionsAndAuth.md

   		has_secure_password
 	end

-*For explanantion, go to http://api.rubyonrails.org/classes/ActiveModel/SecurePassword/ClassMethods.html#method-i-has_secure_password*
+*For explanation, go to http://api.rubyonrails.org/classes/ActiveModel/SecurePassword/ClassMethods.html#method-i-has_secure_password*

-has_secure_password adds *autenticate* method to User objects, so you can do:
+has_secure_password adds *authenticate* method to User objects, so you can do:

 > user.authenticate(password)

 OK, this is good for now.
-Obviously, we would like to add password validation, checking for existance and minimum length, and make sure supplied password and password confirmation match.
+Obviously, we would like to add password validation, checking for existence and minimum length.
 We defer on that for now.

-Let's try what we have in Rails console
+Let's try what we have in Rails console.

-> rails c
->
-> User.create(name: "Marky Mark", email: "marky@example.com",password: "foobar", password_confirmation: "foobar")
+###YOU DO:

+**create user with password in rails console, inspect result**

 Works!